joshualerickson/exploreRGEE/README.md

 <br>

-Now we can visualise this Image with `viz()`.
+Now we can vizualize this Image with `viz()`.
 The scale argument in this function is a way to get a *close* guess at a min/max argument.
 If you already have an idea of a min/max value (e.g. Normalized Difference:
 0-1) then just put that into the arguments and `viz()` will not run `getInfo()`.
 This approach makes visualising much faster.

 ``` r
 npp %>% viz(scale = 250)
 ```